gleechi/gleechi.github.io/pages/knowledge/object_articulation.md

 ### Graphical User Interface

-The image below shows Unity's VG_Articulation component as an example for the GUI of Object Artiulation.
+The image below shows Unity's VG_Articulation component as an example for the GUI of Object Articulation.

 Note that the VirtualGrasp's object articulation is generic for all other client engines like Unreal.